idlionora/my-mini-blog-api/README.md

 PATCH /api/v2/blogposts/:id
 ```

-🔒 Edit user's blogpost including adding blogpostImg and bannerImg. blogpostImg will be used to post's representative picture in main page and thumbnail with size of ,  Only user who wrote the post and admins can perform this action.
+🔒 Edit user's blogpost including adding blogpostImg and bannerImg. blogpostImg can be used as post's representative picture in main page, while bannerImg will be used as the leading image in the post's page.
+Only user who wrote the post and admins can perform this action.

 **multipart/ form-data**
 | key | type | value |